dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 ### Webpack

-Finally, install [Webpack](https://www.NPMjs.com/package/webpack), which will allow us to package our Javascript assets together and will effectively run our Typescript compiler for us.
+Finally, install [Webpack](https://www.npmjs.com/package/webpack), which will allow us to package our JavaScript assets together and will effectively run our TypeScript compiler for us.
 Again, we can do this through NPM:

 `npm install -g webpack`